ramachandrappagarimanikanta/Flower-Species-Classification/README.md

-# Flower-Species-Classification
-Flower Species Classification using python and machine learning, this repository contains all the python files and dependencies related to the project
+# Flower-Species-Classification project aims to classify flower species based on their physical features such as petal and sepal measurements.
+Using machine learning algorithms, the model predicts the species of a flower and helps in automated plant identification and botanical research.